The AERA Research Grant application is open! The next application deadline will be August 25, 2016.

 A researcher may submit only one proposal to the AERA Grants Program for review at any one time.

 AERA is flexible on research project dates, depending on what is best for the applicant.
-The earliest date a grant may start is approximately 2 months following the application submission.
+The earliest date a grant may start is approximately three months following the application submission.
 Alternatively, an award start date of several months after the review date may be requested.

 Research Grantees may not accept additional grant or fellowship awards from another agency, foundation, institution or the like for the same research project that is funded by the AERA Grants Program.
 If the awardee receives more than one grant or fellowship for the same project, in order to accept the AERA Grants Program Research Grant, the other award(s) must be declined.

 Evaluation criteria will include the importance of the proposed policy issue, the strength of the methodological model and proposed statistical analysis of the study, and relevant experience and research record of the applicant.
 Additionally, the review criteria will include the following: Is the policy issue clearly defined?
 What is already known on the issue?
 How does the methodology relate specifically to the policy question?
 Does the applicant know the data set?
 Does the analytic plan fit the question and the data?
 Is the applicant qualified to carry out the proposed study?
 Reviewers will be members of the AERA Grants Program Governing Board.
+Due to the large volume of applications received, the AERA Grants Program is unable to provide individual feedback on unfunded proposals.

 All Research Grantees will be required to submit a brief (3-6 pages) progress report mid-way through the grant period.
 A final report will be submitted at the end of the grant period.
 The final report should be an article based on the proposed research and of the quality and in the format for submission to a journal for publication.